emrahcom/emrah-buster-templates/doc/jitsi_cluster.md

 #### What does 'sed error' mean while adding an additional Jibri node?

-The `jibri` config file was changed a while ago and the installer started to use the new `jibri' config file for the new installation.
+The `jibri` config file was changed a while ago and the installer started to use the new `jibri` config file for the new installation.
 But if your `JMS` was installed before this change, you will get the following error message while adding an additional `Jibri` node: